 The master of ceremonies, Pertussis, captured the night when he presented the “Andrew Wakefield Lifetime Achievement Award” to actress, TV personality, and amateur vaccinologist Jenny McCarthy.
 “We are facing the brink of extinction and if it wasn’t for this brave woman’s hard work many of us today would be extinct.”

-Pertussis went on to say “The ruse of linking vaccinations with autism was genius.
-Something the best and brightest of us never thought was possible.”
-Pertussis then went into a three minute coughing spell and finally presented the award.
+Pertussis went on to say, “The ruse of linking vaccinations with autism was genius.
+Something the best and brightest of us rare diseases never thought was possible.
+I mean, convincing the human race that one of the greatest medical breakthroughs in the history of mankind, could be harmful – without any evidence – just seemed impossible.”
+Pertussis then went into a three-minute coughing spell and finally presented the award.

-Ms. McCarthy gave a long incoherent speech consisting of lots of “yeahs” and “likes.”
-Pertussis interrupted her with a closing of encouragement, “as long as we have people that become well known for their acting abilities and good looks, who promote ‘scientific’ theories and health policies that put a halt to years of dedication and study, we have a shot!”
+McCarthy gave a long incoherent speech consisting of lots of “yeahs” and “likes” when Pertussis interrupted her with a closing statement of encouragement.
+“As long as we have people that become well known for their acting abilities and good looks, who promote ‘scientific’ theories and health policies that put a halt to years of dedication and study, we have a shot!”

 Jenny McCarthy plans to also start promoting a new movement to remove brake pads from one’s car.
 Apparently brake pads contain high levels of mercury and can lead to a condition called ‘auto-stopping.’

 See how many rare diseases have been saved here.